Skip to content

 Connection to community

-Connection to community is 1 of the 7 domains of social and emotional wellbeing for Aboriginal and Torres Strait Islander people (Indigenous Australians).
+Connection to community is one of the 7 domains of social and emotional wellbeing for Aboriginal and Torres Strait Islander (First Nations) people.

 Social and emotional wellbeing is a holistic way of looking at relationships between individuals, family, kin and community in the context of land, culture, spirituality and ancestry.
 Cultural groups and individuals each have their own interpretation of social and emotional wellbeing (Gee et al. 2014).